1414C/jiffy/README.md

 ## What gets generated?

 Running the Jiffy generator creates a set of files that comprise a basic working application.
 Incoming requests are handled by a mux, which validates / authenticates the request, and then matches it to a route.
 The selected route passes the request to a controller specific to the entity-type, where the incoming information is mapped into a go struct matching the entity declaration.
 The controller then calls the appropriate model function for the http operation and entity-type combination, passing it the entity structure.
 The model handler passes the entity struct through a member-field validation layer, and then to the model's interface to the underlying sqac ORM.
 The database request is handled by the ORM, and then the response is passed from the model back to the controller where it is packaged as a JSON payload and sent back to the caller in the response-writer's body.

+Jiffy applications contain an embedded leader-based group-membership sub-system that is used for interprocess communication when the generated jiffy application is deployed as multiple processes.

+1. When a jiffy application is deployed as more than one process, there is a need for changes to users, auths, groups and group/auth associations to be communicated to all running instances.
+These common application entities are cached locally on each running instance in order to avoid accessing the database uneccessarily.
+An internal subsystem was chosen in order to avoid dependencies on external solutions like redis/memcached etc.
+2. Given that there is interprocess communication for the cache updates, the status of the group members must be tracked.
+The subsytem uses a SWIM (Scalable Weakly-Consistent Infection-Style Process-Membership) protocol to check and disseminate the statues of the group's processes.
+A <ping>-<ack> is sent from each process to every other known process in the group in random order once per ping-cycle.
+The <ping> message contains a piggybacked process-map containing the pinging processes view of the world in terms of process status.
+Processes may have one of the following three statuses (ALIVE, SUSPECT, FAILED) as well as a status count indicating how many times the pinging process has noted that a process is in a particular state.

+See the Group Membership section of this document for a detailed overview of the group-membership subsystem.

 There are more elegant ways to express certain aspects of the generated application.
 The coding style has been deliberately kept as simple and straight-forward as possible in order to facilitate easier understanding and adjustment of the generated code.
 <br/>